-- You can split your refund deposit up into 2 or 3 accounts.
-Just click "add another bank".
+- To split your refund deposit up into 2 or 3 accounts, click the "Add another bank" link.

 - Please double check your entries.
 Once your return has been accepted by the IRS, you will not be able to change the direct deposit information.

 Step 10 (Option 2): Enter your taxes owed direct debit information.